-Live a Healthier, Happier, Drug Alcohol-Free Life
+Live a Healthier, Happier Life In Recovery

 Exercise takes time but in the right way.
 Prioritizing physical activity and regular workouts at specific times of day, you focus on living in the present.
 It also helps keep boredom and stressful thoughts at bay.
 Commonly, recovering addicts have trouble dealing with their anger.
 Exercise offers an outlet for anger.

+In recovery, religion plays no part.
+It is rather a spirituality which recognizes a power greater than themselves, grounded in love and compassion.
 Spirituality is a power that gives meaning, purpose, and perspective to life.
-It is crucial during the recovery process since addiction disconnects people from a sense of spirit.
+It is crucial during the recovery process since addiction disconnects people from spirit.
 To fully recover from a habit, it is essential to reconnect with the soul.
 It can help people find purpose in life and connect to a source and power greater than themselves.
 Being spiritual replaces much of what addiction takes away.

 Staying connected is vital.
 In today’s digital world, this is simple.
 We suggest joining an appropriate, 12-step support group and attending regularly.